marcsgil/BayesianTomography.jl/docs/src/usage.md

 povm = augment_povm(bs_povm, half_wave_plate, quater_wave_plate,
                         weights=[1 / 2, 1 / 4, 1 / 4])
 ```
-The half-wave and quarter-wave plates are represented by an unitary, and the POVM is augmented by the action $F\mapsto U^\dagger F U$ of these unitaries.
+The half-wave and quarter-wave plates are represented by a unitary, and the POVM is augmented by the action $F\mapsto U^\dagger F U$ of these unitaries.
 The `weights` argument specifies the weight given for each POVM.
 In this case, the photons going to PBS1 only pass in through a single BS, which corresponds to a probability of $1/2$.
 The photons going to PBS2 and PBS3 pass in two BSs, which corresponds to a probability of $1/4$ for each.

 Now, we can [`sample`](@ref) a random quantum state from the [`ProductMeasure`](@ref) to be used as an example:
 ```julia